AtomMaterialUI/material-theme-docs/docs/configuration/main-settings.md

 ---

-Configure the main settings of the plugin: Theme, Contrast mode and Accent Color.
+Configure the main settings of the plugin, such as the theme, contrast mode and accent color.
 {:class='title'}

 {% include carbonads.html %}

-### Selected Theme
+### Selected theme

-This dropdown will allow you to change the currently selected theme just like the Quick Switcher.
+This dropdown allows you to change the currently selected theme just like the Quick Switcher.

 {% include figure.html content="/screens/switchSettings.png" caption="Switch Theme in Settings" %}